 The awards are presented annually at the The International Bluegrass Music Awards Show during the World of Bluegrass.
 The awards show is the biggest night on the bluegrass calendar, featuring outstanding performances by the best in bluegrass and once-in-a-lifetime moments, such as Tony Rice's indescribably poignant Hall of Fame acceptance speech in 2013.

-Held annually since 1986, today almost two dozen awards are handed out to recognize the top achievements across the industry.
+Almost two dozen awards are handed out to recognize the top achievements across the industry.
 The awards are distributed across five categories:

 The awards roll of past recipients is both lengthy and rich in its scope.
 A visit through the list is an intriguing walk through the various shapes and forms of bluegrass music and artistry, as well as the furtive industry that has developed to maintain them.